Best Channel 4 dramas in November 2024

 Drama | Crime

-Summary:Set in Bristol, this four-part drama from Jack Thorne concerns the abduction of nine-year-old Kiri Akindele, who lived with her middle-class foster parents and their son before being mysteriously whisked away.
-Kiri lay in the incompetent social worker Miriam Grayson’s care at the time, played by Happy Valley’s Sarah Lancashire, who likes a drink.
+Summary:Set in Bristol, this four-part drama from Jack Thorne centres on the devastating abduction of nine-year-old Kiri Akindele.
+She lived with her middle-class foster parents and their son before mysteriously disappearing.
+Was her incompetent (and often drunk) social worker Miriam Grayson partly to blame?
+Happy Valley's Sarah Lancashire puts in yet another mind-blowing performance as Grayson.

-Why you should watch: Thorne’s work received the thumbs-up from Den of Geek, which stated in its review: “However painful this particular story, his words coming from the mouth of an actor as charismatic as Sarah Lancashire make for a rare and compelling combination”.
-The Guardian’s Chitra Ramaswamy labelled Kiri “beautifully observed”, too.
+Why you should watch: With Jack Thorne (National Treasure, Wonder, His Dark Materials) at the helm, you're in good hands.
+Kiri received the thumbs-up from Den of Geek, which stated in its review: "However painful this particular story, his words coming from the mouth of an actor as charismatic as Sarah Lancashire make for a rare and compelling combination."
+The Guardian's Chitra Ramaswamy labelled Kiri "beautifully observed", too.

 Available now